I will also speak of Your testimonies before kings and shall not be ashamed.

 One of the most interesting relationships in sports is that of an athlete and his coach.
 Because this involves supervision and motivation, this relationship can get tense.
-An athlete doesn’t always want to follow what the coach tells him, but he knows that it is better for him and the team if he follows the coach.
-This relationship mirrors the life of a Christian: it is not always easy to obey God, but you will still benefit from it.
+An athlete doesn’t always want to follow what the coach tells him, but he knows that it is better for him and the team to follow the coach.
+This relationship mirrors a Christian’s life: it is not always easy to obey God, but you will still benefit from it.
 Are you following the directions that God is giving you?

 1 Timothy 2:1-15